Let Our Cincinnati Defense Attorneys Guide You Through The OVI-DUI Court Process In Ohio

 Trials are not common in OVI cases.
 The reason is that most people are first offenders, and the police do most everything right and you are being offered a great reduction or plea bargain to avoid an OVI conviction.

-When a case goes to trial in Ohio on a misdemeanor you will have a right to a trial by a judge or jury.
-A jury is made up of 8 people that will hear evidence and determine credibility of witnesses.
+When a case goes to trial in Ohio for a misdemeanor, you have a right to a trial by a judge or jury.
+A jury is made up of 8 people who will hear evidence and determine the credibility of witnesses.
 They must make a unanimous decision to say guilty or not guilty.
 The judge will take the role of a jury in a bench trial.
-In all cases in Ohio the judge will impose the sentence.
+In all cases in Ohio, the judge will impose the sentence.

 The penalties on an OVI case in Ohio are imposed at sentencing.
 The judge will do this after a guilty plea or finding of guilt after a trial.
 Penalties for an OVI in Ohio include: